View forecast error metrics (View results)

 The View Results section provides a detailed breakdown of the forecast error metrics, including MAD, MAPE, SMAPE, MASE, and RMSE.
 These metrics help evaluate the forecast's accuracy by comparing predicted values with actual data.

-Clicking on the View Results button will open a side panel displaying detailed error metrics.
+Clicking the View Results button opens a side panel that displays detailed error metrics.

 Click the view details button to see all the error metrics and access the entire table.